Boiann/cvek-art-gallery/README.md

 - [ElephantSQL](https://www.elephantsql.com/) - Free and open-source relational database management system (RDBMS).
 - [Bootstrap5](https://getbootstrap.com/) - Used for adding predefined styled elements and creating responsiveness.
 - [Pixillion Image Converter](https://www.nchsoftware.com/imageconverter/index.html?ns=true&kw=pixillion%20image%20converter&gclid=Cj0KCQiA99ybBhD9ARIsALvZavXKEsfJf5-WRUHKOv8Luf35hSJFHVg7l8SLYQtDfGnAyDrmVsToYwgaAtHqEALw_wcB) - Used to convert the images into webp format
+- [Looka](https://looka.com/) - Used for favicon and logo creation.
+- [Email on Deck](https://www.emailondeck.com/) - Used for testing various email communication/verification.
+- [WebsitePolicies](https://www.websitepolicies.com/terms-and-conditions-generator) - Used to create T&C's for the project.
+- [TermsFeed](https://www.termsfeed.com/privacy-policy-generator/) - Used to create Privacy Policy for the project.
 - [JsHint](https://jshint.com/) - Used for validating the javascript code.
 - [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used for validating the python code.
 - [HTML W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) - Used for validating the HTML.